 Erythritol is another sugar substitute.
 People tolerate it even better than xylitol, perhaps because the microbes in our digestive tracts are not able to ferment erythritol.
 Most people do not develop diarrhea or stomach rumbles after consuming erythritol, although taking it with fructose could trigger those reactions.

-Another sweetener that is becoming popular, steviol, does not appear to cause diarrhea or other difficulties (Current Pharmaceutical Design, online Oct.
+Another sweetener that is becoming popular, steviol, does not appear to cause diarrhea or other difficulties often (Current Pharmaceutical Design, online Oct.
 21, 2016).
 Stevia is derived from a South American plant, Stevia rebaudiana.
-Steviol might act as an endocrine disrupter at high doses (Molecular and Cellular Endocrinology, May 15, 2016).
-As a result, you might want to moderate your consumption of any non-sugar sweetener so that you eat only the minimum needed to make food palatable.
+Steviol might act as an endocrine disrupter at high doses, however (Molecular and Cellular Endocrinology, May 15, 2016).
+In general, non-sugar sweeteners are linked to increased inflammation.
+As a result, you might want to moderate your consumption of any sugar substitutes so that you eat only the minimum needed to make food palatable.